-At Whitehouse we are a Rights Respecting School and are proud to say that we have successfully achieved Level 1 of the Award in March 2017.
+At Whitehouse, we are a Rights Respecting School and are proud to say that we have successfully achieved Level 1 of the Award in March 2017.

-The award is supported by UNICEF who feel that it is important to:
+This award is supported by UNICEF who feel that it is important to:

 ‘Create safe and inspiring places to learn, where children are respected, their talents nurtured and they are able to thrive.
 Our Rights Respecting Schools Award embeds these values in daily school life and gives children the best chance to lead happy, healthy lives and to be responsible, active citizens’.

-Our hard work so far…
+Our hard work so far has included…

-- Designed our own RRSA logo to go on display around school
+- Designed our own RRSA logo to go on display around school.

 - Every Thursday assemblies are held in KS1 and KS2 to reflect particular articles from the convention that are relevant at that time.
 Class assemblies are also themed to echo the rights held in the convention and highlight to pupils and parents the importance of RRSA.